hyunwoo4141/science/README.md

 # Hi.
-This is a mental health care platform.
+Welcome to toDoctoDoc.
 # Before starting, you need to check your own biosignals.
 # You should know your ECG, EEG by other applications.
 # After then, input your data into the c++ programs.